aanishn/aanishn.github.io/about.md

 permalink: /about/
 ---

-I am a Linux kernel/bsp engineer at my day job & a CS masters student.
+An NLP engineer and technology enthusiast with CS masters focused on ML.
+Long term exposure to Linux kernel/device driver.